Aloe Tile Works

 The Clay We Love

-We use a red clay chosen from the strong colors you see at the Four Corners in the American southwest.
+We use a red clay inspired by the strong colors you see at the Four Corners in the American southwest.
 Our clay is a mix of red clay from the Ohio River Valley, Georgia brick clay and Florida kaolin china clay.
 We work with a palette developed over several years of study, which was primarily inspired by the brilliant ceramicist Harding Black.
-We continually update our colors and spend every day trying to make a better tile.
+We continually update our colors and wake up every day ready to make a better tile.

 We work in both relief tile and painted tile.
 Our relief tile is hand-carved and hand-painted.
 We paint the design with colored clay, then fire it once in a bisque firing.
 Then, we use a custom blended clear glaze and fire it again at high heat.